You can read this article in a selection of languages other than English.

 At this age, most babies sleep from 2-4½ hours during the day, divided between morning and afternoon naps.
-Daytime sleeps decrease as babies get older.
+Daytime sleeps decrease as babies get older and the awake time between sleeps increases.
 Your baby could have 1-4 naps, lasting between 30 minutes and two hours.

 By the time your baby is six months old, baby might be sleeping for six or more hours at a time.
 Your baby might still be waking you during the night, but this should be happening less often.

 The make-up – or biological basis – of baby sleep changes between two and 12 months.

 In the early months of life, baby sleep tends to be 50% active sleep and 50% quiet sleep.
 Babies often wake after phases of active sleep.

 At around three months, the amount of active sleep decreases.
 Babies also begin to enter quiet sleep at the beginning of their sleep cycles.
 At this age, the sleep cycle for babies consists of alternating active and quiet sleep periods of 20–50 minutes each (compared with 90-minute sleep cycles for adults).